AAsteria/pixilang-syntax---intellisense/README.md

 ## Features

 - **Syntax Highlighting**: Pixilang code is color-coded for better readability.
-- **IntelliSense**: Autocompletion for Pixilang's built-in functions, constants, and keywords.
+- **IntelliSense**: Autocompletion for Pixilang's built-in constants, functions and reserved properties.
 - **Hover Documentation**: Detailed descriptions, parameter explanations, and examples for built-in functions.
-- **Wide Function Coverage**: Includes Pixilang features such as:
+- **Wide Function Coverage**: Basically all built-in features, such as:
   - Graphics
   - OpenGL
   - Animation